-We are carrying out a themed review of our maternal death investigations during the coronavirus (COVID-19) pandemic.
+We have carried out a themed review of our maternal death investigations during the coronavirus (COVID-19) pandemic.

 Our national learning reports can be used by healthcare leaders, policymakers, and the public to: